Updated on April 16, 2021

 Buk Sing Choy Li Fut is unique in which the entire body is used to generate power naturally.
 By convention, a student is taught to punch by initiating power from their shoulders while in Buk Sing CLF, the punch begins with recruiting entire body movements.

-At Bamboo Kung Fu Buk Sing CLF classes, offence and defense are executed simultaneously.
-By conventional knowledge, offense and defense techniques are usually executed sequentially i.e. defending first followed by offense technique or vice versa.
-Buk Sing CLF launches its offense and defense techniques in one singular instance while protecting one's own centre line.
+At Bamboo Kung Fu Buk Sing CLF classes, offence and defence are executed simultaneously.
+By conventional knowledge, offence and defence techniques are usually executed sequentially i.e. defending first followed by offence technique or vice versa.
+Buk Sing CLF launches its offence and defence techniques in one singular instance while protecting one's own centre line.

 Another unique interpretation of Buk Sing CLF is that we utilize strategies in its applications.
-One example is the strategy of maintaining a distance perimeter just outside the zone of "no man's land" to safeguard against an oncoming offense.
-Depending on the capability of the practitioner's or skill level, either party encroaching into the no man's land
+One example is the strategy of maintaining a distance perimeter just outside the zone of "no man's land" to safeguard against an oncoming offence.
+Depending on the capability of the practitioner or skill level, either party encroaching into the no man's land

-During training in Buk Sing Choy Lee Fat
+While in Buk Sing Choy Li Fut training

 During training at Bamboo Kung Fu, technique control is paramount to avoid injuring training partners.

 In addition, the practice of "gong" is necessary to be successful in Buk Sing CLF.
-"Gong" is defined as effort, manual labour or work put in to achieve results.
-To learn more about "gong", please review our previous blog article with a Chinese adage titled - 練拳不練功，到老一場空.
+"Gong" is defined as effort, manual labour or work put in to achieve results. - 練拳不練功，到老一場空.
 Insufficient "gong" training will render some of the techniques ineffective.
 Other elements that are critical while training "gong" are balance control, timing and speed.